kagic/KE2/README.md

 * Zircon, colorful booksmart gem that can enchant items and books.
 * Aquamarine, flying blue gem that goes off on hunting expeditions and bring back loot.
 * Emerald, tall green gem that goes off on trading expeditions and bring back loot.
-* Jade, colorful dancer gems that relish nearby players and gems when music plays.
+* Jade, colorful dancer gems that relish nearby players and gems with buffs when music plays.
 * Watermelon Tourmaline, tall green and pink gem that can blow massive blasts of air at enemies.
 * Snowflake Obsidian, large black and white gem that harvests resources and ores.
 * Larimar, short blue gem that gives enemies a bad time with snowmen and snowballs.
 * Serandite, redstone powered gem that shoots lasers out of its eye and is immune to arrows.
 * Kunzite, purple gem that is immune to arrows and helps animals breed and grow faster.
 * Hiddenite, green gem that is immune to arrows and makes nearby plants grow faster.
-* Cancrinite, crab-like gem that hunts, farms, and forages for food.
+* Cancrinite, crab-like gem that hunts, farms, and forages for food, shears sheep.
-* Desert Glass, green tiny gem that erect sand pillars around herself and enemies.
+* Desert Glass, green tiny gem that erects sand pillars around herself and enemies.

 ## Downloads
 Check our [releases page](https://github.com/kagic/KAGIC/releases) for downloads.